Dental Clinics • Law 25 • Quebec

 A privacy operating model leadership can explain and defend.

 The real issue for leadership is not having one more policy PDF.
-It is being able to explain what data the business holds, who touches it, which vendors are involved, and what happens when something goes wrong around patient details, appointment history, treatment records, billing data, and employee files.
+It is being able to explain what data the business holds, who touches it, which vendors are involved, and what happens when something goes wrong.

 Data scope and ownership

-Map where patient details, appointment history, treatment records, billing data, and employee files live, who touches them, and which systems or vendors are involved.
+Map where personal information lives, who touches it, and which systems or vendors are involved.

 Practical privacy controls